ILIAS-eLearning/ILIAS/Services/UIComponent/ROADMAP.md

 The priorities for deprecation and removing the components are discussed frequently in the Page Layout Revision meetings.

-PLR Meeting, 13 Aug 2020: We would like to focus on the following elements to be removed completely: Checklist, Glyph, GroupedList, Lightbox, Modal
+PLR Meeting, 13 Aug 2020: We currently would like to focus on the following elements to be removed completely: Checklist, Glyph, GroupedList, Lightbox, Modal.

 ### Checklist (ilChecklistGUI)